Cessna 172 Review: 6 decades after its introduction, Cessna has chosen not to change anything on the Skyhawk. Why should they?

 The good news is that pilots are rarely tempted to fly a full seats/full tanks mission in a Skyhawk, though the new glass panel and gee-whiz Garmin G700 autopilot would make the trip next to automatic.

 One trick that’s fun in a Skyhawk (if the load isn’t too heavy) is a short field takeoff.
 The technique is simple: power to the stop against locked brakes, release the binders when the power peaks, count to three, lever in two notches of flaps, and rotate at 35 knots.
 If you do it right, the airplane will transition to the sky in less than 800 feet.

 Similarly, if you’re willing to use the bush pilot’s 1.2 Vso approach speed, the 172’s low stall speed allows for short field landings.
 Approach at 57 knots rather than the recommended 65 knots, and you can ground the airplane and brake to a stop in less than 500 feet.
 Of course, the usual proviso applies: don’t try this at home unless you’re very familiar with the stall characteristics and the wind is steady and right down the runway.

-At 58 years old, the Skyhawk has aged better than Heather Locklear.
-It may not win the swimsuit competition, but along with the Cirrus SR-22, the venerable 172 has proven to be one of the airplanes most pilots buy most often.
+The Skyhawk has aged better than Heather Locklear.
+It may not win the swimsuit competition, but in a Cessna 172 review, along with the Cirrus SR-22, the venerable 172 has proven to be one of the airplanes most pilots buy most often.